My Garage

 Genuine Toyota Part 90919-05060, the Right Choice

-Your vehicle deserves only genuine OEM Toyota parts and accessories.
 To ensure reliability, purchase Toyota part # 90919-05060 Sensor, Crank Position.
 It is sometimes referred to as Scion Camshaft Position Sensor, Scion Crankshaft Position Sensor.
-Our Toyota parts and accessories are expedited directly from authorized Toyota dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM Toyota parts are the best for restoring your vehicle to factory condition performance.
+For unrivaled quality, OEM parts are the ultimate choice.
+These parts are manufactured by Toyota's official factory using top-quality materials and undergo strict testing procedures, ensuring outstanding dependability and long-lasting durability.
 This part fits 2016 Scion iM, 2012-2015 Scion iQ, 2011-2016 Scion tC, 2008-2014 Scion xD.

 Why choose Toyota Parts Deal